 One crossing over the Oregon Trail should be enough for any one person, but one man had a different plan!
 A famous pioneer named Ezra Meeker decided to take on the trail more than once and in more than just one way!

-In fact, he made his way across the trail about six times, using a wagon, a train, an automobile, and even an airplane!
+In fact, he made his way across the trail about six times, using a wagon, a train, an automobile, and even an aeroplane!
 One particular time, he even used his wagon to make his way across the trail, right to President Theodore Roosevelt’s front door!
 His last time making the trail was at the age of 96.

 8. You can still see tracks in the ground from the pioneers!